alejoforeroforero/2023-referencias-fullstack/01-Interview Questions 2022.md

     console.log(nV);

-# 5 Task from every day work
+# 6 Task from every day work

-## 1 Convert to title case
+## 6.1 Convert to title case
+Write a function to convert a string to title case

+Provided test cases
+titleCase(“I’m a little tea pot”) should return a string. titleCase(“I’m a little tea pot”) should return “I’m A Little Tea Pot”. titleCase(“sHoRt AnD sToUt”) should return “Short And Stout”. titleCase(“HERE IS MY HANDLE HERE IS MY SPOUT”) should return “Here Is My Handle Here Is My Spout”.

+Respuesta:

     const str1 = "Este es un texto al cual se le van a contar las vocales";
     const str2 = "Alejo";